scrub4/202261640-HassanAlshabanh-assignment2/docs/ai-usage-report.md

 To maintain academic integrity:

-- I reviewed all AI-generated suggestions.
+- I reviewed all AI-generated suggestions carefully.
 - I rewrote explanations in my own words.
-- I tested every feature manually in the browser.
+- I tested every feature manually in the browse
-- I only used code that I understood.

-AI was used as a learning assistant, not as a replacement for understanding the material.